Raphire/Win11Debloat/README.md

 ## Usage

 > [!Warning]
-> Great care went into making sure this script does not break any OS functionality, but use this script at your own risk!
+> Great care went into making sure this script does not break any OS functionality, but use at your own risk!

 ### Easy method